nullscreen/yt/README.md

 * access the playlists of a channel
 * subscribe to and unsubscribe from a channel
 * create and delete playlists from a channel
+* retrieve the estimated daily earnings of a channel

 ```ruby
 channel = Yt::Channel.new id: 'UCxO1tY8h1AhOz0T4ENwmpow'